 The demand for organic cocoa products is growing at a very strong pace, as consumers are increasingly concerned about the safety of their food supply along with other environmental issues.

-Organic global sales are currently $63 billion compared with $6 billion for fair trade, in a $14 trillion global food and beverage market.
+Global sales for organic food products are currently $63 billion compared with $6 billion for fair trade, in a $14 trillion global food and beverage market.

-The organic community includes over 25,000 organic businesses in more than 120 different countries around the world.
+About 25,000 organic businesses in more than 120 different countries around the world sell organic foods.

 Organic certified cocoa beans represent less than 1% of the worldwide cocoa crop of 3.8 million metric tons.
 About 75% are produced in Latin America, with the Dominican Republic topping the list.